Catherine of Aragon: Henry's greatest queen

 But as well as being a moment of triumph, the autumn of 1513 was also a high point for Catherine’s marriage.
 Though she couldn’t have known it at the time, it marked the start of a long decline – one that, by 1533, had led to acrimony, the annulment of her marriage and a long exile into the margins of history.
 So where did it all go wrong for Henry’s first, and arguably greatest, queen?

 Catherine may have been the daughter of two Spanish monarchs but her future as an English royal was mapped out for her at the tenderest of ages, shaped by a treaty negotiated by her parents and her future father-in-law, King Henry VII.
 By the time she celebrated her fifth birthday, Catherine was already betrothed to an English prince.
-But that prince wasn’t Henry; it was his older brother, Arthur, first in line to the English throne.
+But that prince wasn’t Henry; it was his older brother, Prince Arthur Tudor, first in line to the English throne.
 Twelve years later, on 14 November 1501, Catherine and Arthur were married in St Paul’s Cathedral, escorted out of the church by the 10-year-old Henry on a kind of cat-walk that ran the length of the nave.

 Soon after, the newlyweds were dispatched to Ludlow Castle, where they were to oversee the government of the Welsh Marches and the principality of Wales itself.
 That plan would never come to fruition – for, on 2 April 1502, tragedy struck.
 Arthur, English king in waiting, died of an unspecified infection and was carted to Worcester Cathedral for burial.
 As was customary for royal widows, Catherine didn’t attend her husband’s funeral, but was taken on a royal litter back to London.
 There she would live in increasing discomfort and relative poverty for the rest of Henry VII’s reign, as he and her father fought over her fate.